hsinyu-chen/unity3d-msdi/README.md

 then when you inject services into the `MonoBehaviour` , you can use `DependencyInjectionCore.Inject(this,"scope name")` to use specified scope as parent scope of your `MonoBehaviour` service scope
 (see [PlayerController.cs](PlayerController.cs))

+### Others

+the [UnityLogger.cs](UnityLogger.cs) is for testing how dotnet components can use same MSDI interfaces to add to Unity